The Largest Digital Health Acquisitions Ever

 There's often the question of deal structure - was the company acquired for cash or equity?
 It’s not always clear

 The lack of transparency in these aspects can cloud our understanding of the true magnitude of these acquisitions.
-So keep in mind that this list is by no means comprehensive.
+So keep in mind that this list is by no means perfect or comprehensive.

-Also note: This list includes companies acquired for $400M+ that were privately-held US-based digital-health companies at the time of acquisition, with a public source stating the acquisition amount.
-It does not include mergers of equals (e.g. Doctor On Demand and Grand Rounds) or acquisitions of public companies (e.g. Livongo).
+Also note: This list includes companies acquired for $500M+ that were privately-held and based in the U.S. at the time of acquisition, with a public source stating the acquisition amount.
+It does not include mergers of equals (e.g. Doctor On Demand and Grand Rounds or Truepill and LetsGetChecked), acquisitions of companies owned by private equity (e.g. Trizetto), or acquisitions of public companies (e.g. Livongo, Oak Street Health, Fitbit).

-So without further adieu, here are some of the most impressive digital health acquisitions (from highest exit):
+So without further ado, here are some of the biggest digital health exits:

 One Medical